 Ginger Treats Osteoarthritis with Topical Application

-Research from Australia’s Edith Cowan University has confirmed an ancient treatment – that osteoarthritis pain is decreased and mobility is improved with the application of ginger root topically.
+Such is the conclusion of research from Australia’s Edith Cowan University.
+The research confirmed an ancient treatment – that osteoarthritis pain is decreased and mobility is improved with the application of ginger root topically.

 The researchers recruited 20 adults between the ages of 35 and 90 years old – average age of 64 years old.
 All of the volunteers had been diagnosed with osteoarthritis.
 85% of the patients had osteoarthritis of the knees and/or hips.
 The question was whether or not ginger treats osteoarthritis.